ariel-hi/Brackets/README.md

 Create your own tournament bracket.
 Fill it in as you progress.

 ### Setup
-Create an folder ("Items") in the same directory as Brackets.py
+Create an folder "Items" (or use the one provided) in the same directory as Brackets.py

 Store your .txt or .csv inside Items.